efonzie/atmospheric/README.md

     $ atomospheric --addToGlobals

 **--**: The list of environments to install from the git-packages.json file.
 If this options is not used, the packages in the 'all' collection will be installed. **Note:** there must be a space on both sides of the `--` and it should be the last flag.
+When using this flag, _all_ is not automatically included and must be part of the list.

     $ atmospheric -- all dev staging
     $ atmospheric --addToGlobals -- all staging

 ## Development

-The project is built with grunt.
+The project is written in Coffeescript.
+A grunt task is available to automatically build the Coffeescript for release.
 To develop, run the following:

     $ npm install
-    $ grunt watch
+    $ grunt